dannyhx/artisynth_core/README.md

 Documentation on ArtiSynth itself can be found at https://www.artisynth.org/Software/Documentation.

-## Miscellaneous
+## Coding Settings

-If coding within Eclipse, I recommend this using plugin which allows you to cut/copy/paste lines of code much like in Visual Studio Code.
+I recommend using plugin which allows you to cut/copy/paste lines of code much like in Visual Studio Code.
 [https://code.google.com/archive/p/copycutcurrentline/](https://code.google.com/archive/p/copycutcurrentline/)

 The CTRL+SHIFT+R shortcut is also very handy, which allows you quick search for a specific filename.

+You can enable automatic formatting and automatic import organization:
+`Window > Preferences > Java > Editor > Save Actions`